rust-lang/team/docs/toml-schema.md

 ]
 # Past members of the team.
 They will not be considered as part of the team,
 # but they will be recognized on the website.
+#
+# Most teams are required to have this alumni key, even if its value is an empty
+# array.
+It is only optional in teams with kind="marker-team", and in teams
+# which comprise only members of other teams via include-team-leads or similar.
 alumni = [
     "buildbot",
 ]